CMDBob/HomeworldRemastered-AnimatedShader/README.md

 #Usage

 To use the shader, place the shader folder into your mod folder.
 If you already have custom shaders, merge the `mod_alias`, `mod_programs`, and `mod_surfaces`  files into your existing ones.
+Drop the `ANIMSHADER.MAP` file into your HODOR directory so HODOR can properly process meshes using the shader.

 Then, in your ship, use shipAnim as the shader.
 To control the shader, add a `HOLD_PARAMS` node to the `ROOT_LOD[0]` node, then add a node to the `HOLD_PARAMS` node, called `MAT[<materialname>]_PARAM[animParams]_Type[RGBA]_Data[<parameters>]`